Choosing The Correct Reticle Glass Diameter For Your Eyepiece (top of page)

 the use of an eyepiece reticle (a.k.a. eyepiece micrometer) and a stage

 micrometer.
-The eyepiece reticle is a round glass disk on
+The eyepiece reticle is a round glass disk with a

-which a scale has been etched.
+precision scale on its surface.
 The eyepiece reticle is

-inserted into one eyepiece and held in place in the correct
+inserted into one eyepiece and must be in focus.
+The

 eyepiece and eyepiece reticle can be rotated 360 degrees in